Northwest Baptists remember ‘mission of the gospel’

 Compiled from Baptist Paper reports

-ALEXANDRIA, Va. — Messengers to the Baptist General Association of Virginia’s annual meeting at First Baptist Church Alexandria approved its budget for 2025, elected officers and approved several other items for the upcoming year during the Nov.
+ALEXANDRIA, Va. — Messengers to the Baptist General Association of Virginia’s (BGAV) annual meeting at First Baptist Church (FBC) Alexandria approved its budget for 2025, elected officers and approved several other items for the upcoming year during the Nov.
 13 morning business session.

 Messengers met under the theme “Free Indeed” (John 8:36) and heard from Robert Stephens, senior pastor of First Baptist Church Alexandria; Miriam Swanson, executive director of Fusion USA; Elijah Brown, general secretary and CEO of Baptist World Alliance; and Wayne Faison, executive director of BGAV and senior pastor of East End Baptist Church in Suffolk.

 With BGAV President Becky McKinney presiding, messengers adopted the 2025 Cooperative Missions/BGAV budget of nearly $7.2 million.
-BGAV treasurer David Washburn said the $7,193,750 budget is an increase of 1.86 percent from the 2024 budget of $7,061,860.
+BGAV Treasurer David Washburn said the $7,193,750 budget is an increase of 1.86% from the 2024 budget of $7,061,860.

 The BGAV offers four different giving plans for churches to dictate how their gifts are allocated.